 There is a roughly nine minute long documentary titled, “Behind the Microphone.”
 During the documentary, you see some of the voice actors recording the English dialogue for the dub version of the film.
 There are also interviews with some of the English dub actors: Anne Hathaway, Cary Elwes, Peter Boyle, Elliott Gould, Andy Richter, and Tim Curry.
 It’s a decent documentary for what it is.

 Next is a 34 minute feature titled, “The Making of The Cat Returns.”
-This was originally produced for a Japanese audience; however, instead of putting English subtitles onto the piece, English voices are dubbed over the entire production.
+This was originally produced for a Japanese audience.
+However, instead of putting English subtitles onto the piece, English voices are dubbed over the entire production.
 Over the course of the piece, you learn about how The Cat Returns came to be, there are interviews with the director and some of the crew, and you learn about the voice acting and the music for the film.
-Personally, I think this feature would have been stronger if the Japanese audio had not been dubbed over and having English subtitles on the feature instead.
+Personally, I think this feature would have been stronger if the Japanese audio had not been dubbed over and had English subtitles on the feature instead.

 The next feature on the disc is the Japanese trailers and television spots for The Cat Returns.
 There is Japanese audio included, but no English subtitles.
 This extra runs for four and a half minutes, and includes six promotional spots.
 The spots are in one continuous piece; there is no way to select which ones you want to see.

-All that is on the second disc of The Cat Returns is a storyboard version of the film; basically, it’s the movie, expect it only utilizes storyboards and none of the actual animation.
+All that is on the second disc of The Cat Returns is a storyboard version of the film.
+Basically, it’s the movie, expect it only utilizes storyboards and none of the actual animation.
 To be honest, I don’t understand the point or the appeal of seeing the complete film with storyboards instead of animation.
 Personally, I would have preferred some brief storyboard-to-animation comparisons for some of the scenes.

 If you are a fan of Studio Ghibli’s films, then you should see The Cat Returns, and if you enjoy the film enough, it should be added to your anime library.